- IT Services

-Devices like laptops, smartphones and tablets are connected to our workplace, banks, vendors and many other places we interact with day-to-day.
-A single device can have multiple users, each with their own password.
+Devices like laptops, smartphones, and tablets are connected to our workplaces, banks, vendors, and many other places we interact with day-to-day.
+A single device can have multiple users, each with its own password.

 One of the latest tips is to think of a phrase you won’t forget like, ‘Do not be late for dinner tonight.’
 Your password could look like this, DNbl4d2n.
 While new options for creating passwords are breaking ground, conventional wisdom still holds: